luandro/modular-societies/README.md

 			The application must use a cryptographic token (bitcoin or a token native to its system) which is necessary for access to the application and any contribution of value from (miners / farmers) should be rewarded in the application’s tokens.

-			The application must generate tokens according to a standard crytptographic algorithm acting as a proof of the value nodes are contributing to the application (Bitcoin uses the Proof of Work Algorithm).
+			The application must generate tokens according to a standard cryptographic algorithm acting as proof of the value nodes are contributing to the application (Bitcoin uses the Proof-of-Work Algorithm).

 Modular societies should adapt to take into account real community values.
-For example in rural area Brazil, a community could use a Prood of Work in bananas, chicken, labor hours.
+For example in rural areas, a community could use a Proof-of-Work in cultivating bananas, raising and breeding chickens, labor hours, etc.

 			All changes to Bitcoin must be approved by a majority consensus of its users through the proof-of-work mechanism.

-This is basically a self-governend entity, based on consensus system.
-Such system is the same used in well organized barefoot societies, assemblies, etc. I've seen it work in a society with a thousand members, so the use of such system should be balanced between real-world and digital interactions, according to the communitie's scale.
+This is basically a self-governed entity, based on consensus system.
+Such system is the same used in well organized indigenous societies in the Philliphines[1](cite some work), assemblies[2](cite some other), etc. I've seen it work in a society with a thousand members, so the use of such system should be balanced between real-world and digital interactions, according to the communitie's scale.

 			The same way that governments struggle to learn and regulate Bitcoin because the concept of currency is associated with it, governments might be compelled to regulate an open-source computer program that is a decentralized application.

 			The ownership of the Dapp’s tokens is all that is required for the holder to use the system.
 It’s that simple.
 The value of the tokens is determined by how much people value the application.
 All the incentives, all the monetization, all the ways to raise support are built into this beautifully simple structure.

 [Daaps](https://github.com/DavidJohnstonCEO/DecentralizedApplications)
 ##### Proof-of-Work and Proof-of-Stake Mechanisms